-Dr Amir Kadiric is a Senior Lecturer in the Department of Mechanical Engineering and a member of Tribology Group.
+Dr Amir Kadiric is a Reader in the Department of Mechanical Engineering and a member of the Tribology Group.
 He also leads the SKF University Technology Centre for Tribology at Imperial College.

 He obtained his MEng degree in Mechanical Engineering followed by a PhD in Tribology from Imperial College in 2005.
 He subsequently took a post at SKF’s Engineering and Research Centre in the Netherlands where he worked on rolling bearing research, before returning to Imperial.

 Dr Kadiric’s research focuses on damage and failure in machine elements including mechanisms of rolling contact fatigue (pitting and micro-pitting), scuffing and fretting; reliability and efficiency of transmission systems in electric vehicles; condition monitoring of tribological systems; contact mechanics and surface coatings.
 He has strong links with industry and his research is applicable to a wide range of engineering systems including wind turbines, geared turbo-fan engines and electric vehicles.

 Ueda M, Spikes H, Kadiric A, 2022, In-situ observation of the effect of the tribofilm growth on scuffing in rolling-sliding contact, Tribology Letters, Vol:70, ISSN:1023-8883, Pages:1-21

 et al., 2022, A novel set-up for in situ measurement and mapping of lubricant film thickness in a model rolling bearing using interferometry and ratiometric fluorescence imaging, Tribology Letters, Vol:70, ISSN:1023-8883, Pages:1-17

 et al., 2022, Prediction of electric vehicle transmission efficiency using a new thermally coupled lubrication model, SAE Technical Paper Series, ISSN:0148-7191, Pages:1-20